relativitydev/relativity-trace-documentation/docs/demo_guide.md

     ![](media/eae00fa728b99218930da021e4f58a6c.png)

-2. Click on the **Office 365 Demo** data source to see how it is configured
+2. Click on the **Office 365 Exchange** data source to see how it is configured

     -   **Data Source Type**: You can choose which type of data you want to ingest.
     This instance has been setup with a few basic types.
 Trace can support 40+